Kojak: Series

 Telly Savalas as Lieutenant Theo Kojak, wearing the iconic trilby hat in a 1973 photo.

 The series is set in the New York City Police Department's Eleventh Precinct (the building shown was actually Ninth Precinct), Manhattan South Patrol Borough.
 The series was also filmed in New York City.

-The show revolved around the efforts of the tough and incorruptible Lieutenant Theophilus ("Theo") Kojak (Telly Savalas), a bald, dapper New York City policeman, who was fond of Dum-Dums and of using the catchphrases "Who loves ya, baby?", "Quit ya bellyaching", and "Cootchie-coo!".
+The show revolved around the efforts of the tough and incorruptible Lieutenant Theophilus ("Theo") Kojak (Telly Savalas), a bald, dapper New York City policeman, who was fond of Dum-Dums and has become widely associated with catchphrases "Who loves ya, baby?", "Quit ya bellyaching", and "Cootchie-coo!", although he only ever said the full phrase "Who loves ya, baby?" a total of three times across the original 118-episode run.
 Kojak was stubborn and tenacious in his investigation of crimes—and also displayed a dark, cynical wit, along with a tendency to bend the rules if it brought a criminal to justice.

 In the context of the script, Kojak's was seen as typical squad-room humor, which was picked up later in the TV drama Hill Street Blues.
 Savalas described Kojak as a "basically honest character, tough but with feelings—the kind of guy who might kick a hooker in the tail if he had to, but they'd understand each other because maybe they grew up on the same kind of block."
 Kojak's Greek American heritage, shared by actor Savalas, was featured prominently in the series.